sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 `fastmultigather` loads the entire database once, and then loads one query from disk per thread.
 The compute-per-query can be significant, though, so multithreading efficiency here is less dependent on I/O and the disk is less likely to be saturated with many threads.
 We suggest limiting threads to between 32 and 64 to decrease shared disk load.

+`cluster` loads the entire file multithreaded, and then populates the graph sequentially.

 ## Appendix 1 - `index` to create a low-memory index

 The command `sourmash scripts index` makes an on-disk inverted index